mutaaf/coach-ai/README.md

 ## 🙏 Acknowledgments

-- 🏀 Inspired by coaches who make players better
+- 🌟 Inspired by coaches who develop talent
-- 💻 Built with love for the game
+- 💻 Built with passion for sports and technology
 - 🌟 Special thanks to the open-source community

 ---

-Made with ❤️ by ballers who code 🏀✨
+Made with ❤️ by developers who love sports ✨

-*Remember: Great teams are built one practice at a time!* 🏆
+*Remember: Great athletes are built one practice at a time!* 🏆